sedostheatre/sedos.co.uk/input/news/2021-06-05-our-2021-and-2022-shows-revealed.md

 **We are absolutely delighted to be able to share our plans for the next year and a half with you.
 Not only are we thrilled to have rescheduled the shows from 2020, we are excited to announce three new titles and we also want your pitches for our remaining slots.**

 We will be kicking off with a jam-packed Members’ Week at the Bridewell from 4-10 July.
-It will include performances from Banana Hut Gang as well as a workshop with the Acting Group and a chance for you to rehearse and perform Dennis Kelly’s DNA in a single day, auditions for which will be held on 26 and 27 June.
+It will include performances from Banana Hut Gang, a workshop with the Acting Group as well as a Piano Night and a chance for you to rehearse and perform Dennis Kelly’s DNA in a single day, auditions for which will be held on 26 and 27 June.
 Full details of the week can be found online.

 *[Ophelia Thinks Harder](https://sedos.co.uk/shows/2021-ophelia-thinks-harder)* will perform at the Bridewell from 28 September-2 October and *Working* will take to the stage from 26-30 October.
 Both teams are looking to fill gaps in their casts and [will be holding auditions shortly](https://sedos.co.uk/get-involved).
-There are also opportunities to join the *Working* production team – see the [*Working* show page](https://sedos.co.uk/shows/2021-working) for more details.
+Working will now be directed by Jacob Hajjar with Laura Ellis as producer and they are looking for additional people to join their team – see the [*Working* show page](https://sedos.co.uk/shows/2021-working) for more details.

-Our final show of 2021, performing 24 November-4 December, will be *[Dirty Rotten Scoundrels](https://sedos.co.uk/shows/2021-dirty-rotten-scoundrels)*, directed by Zoë Thomas-Webb.
-Audition dates will be announced soon and Zoë is also looking for additional team members, particularly a musical director.
-See the [show page](https://sedos.co.uk/shows/2021-dirty-rotten-scoundrels) for more details.
+Our final show of 2021, performing 24 November-4 December, will be *[Dirty Rotten Scoundrels](https://sedos.co.uk/shows/2021-dirty-rotten-scoundrels)*, directed by Zoë Thomas-Webb and choreographed by Jonathan Grant.
+They are looking for additional people, particularly a musical director to join their team.
+Audition dates will be announced shortly, see the [show page](https://sedos.co.uk/shows/2021-dirty-rotten-scoundrels) for more details.

 Tickets for all our 2021 shows are all now on sale and with our swanky new box office, we're introducing allocated seating so book now for the best seats!